 Headings (heading tags)

 In the context of SEO, heading tags can be used to seamlessly insert keywords.
-Heading tags are constructed in HTML using a H1 to H6 tag.
+Heading tags are constructed in HTML using an H1 to H6 tag.
 Styling can be modified using CSS.
-Headings are also important for readability on a Web page and breaking up text.
+Headings are also important for the readability of a web page and for breaking up text.

 HTML